armory/docs/content/en/scale-agent/install/install-agent-plugin.md

 ## Get the LoadBalancer IP address

 Use `kubectl get svc spin-agent-cloud-driver -n spinnaker` to make note of the LoadBalancer IP external address.
-You need this address when you configure the Agent.
+You need this address when you configure the Armory Agent.

 ## Confirm Clouddriver is listening